Interviewed on NPR’s All Things Considered, discussing the Indian Supreme Court IPC Section 377 ruling. Listen here. December 2013.

-Invited speaker, South Asia Seminar, St Antony’s College, University of Oxford, November 2012.
+Invited speaker.
+Book discussion of The Peacemakers.
+South Asia Seminar, St Antony’s College, University of Oxford, November 2012.

 Invited discussant, book launch of Ananya Vajpeyi’s Righteous Republic, at New York University.
 Other panelists included David Ludden (NYU), Gyan Prakash (Princeton), and Sanjay Reddy (New School).
 Fall 2012.

 Multiple events in India related to The Peacemakers release, Summer 2012.

 Invited speaker.
 “India, Human Rights, and the Search for Global Government.”
 King’s College, London, India Institute.
 Chaired by Sunil Khilnani.
 Pratap Bhanu Mehta and Ambassador Shyam Saran, discussants, June 2012.